jamiejennings/rosie-pattern-language/README.md

 2. `make install`  (optional)

 After `make`, you can run Rosie from the build directory using `bin/rosie`.
-Running `make install` creates a separate instalaltion directory, by default in `/usr/local`.
+Running `make install` creates a separate installation directory, by default in `/usr/local`.
 The executable is `/usr/local/bin/rosie`, and the other needed files can be found in `/usr/local/lib/rosie/`.